-The RS29535 device is a 16-bit I/O expander for the I2C bus and is designed for 1.65V to 5.5V V{CC} operation.
-It provides general-purpose remote I/O expansion for most microcontroller families via the I2C interface.
+The RS29539 device is a 16-bit I/O expander for the I2C bus and is designed for 1.65V to 5.5V V{CC} operation.
+It provides general-purpose remote I/O expansion for most microcontroller families via the I2C interface, serial clock (SCL) and serial data (SDA).

-The RS29535 consists of two 8-bit Configuration (input or output selection), Input Port, Output Port, and Polarity Inversion (active-high or active-low operation) registers.
+The RS29539 consists of two 8-bit Configuration (input or output selection), Input Port, Output Port, and Polarity Inversion (active-high or active-low operation) registers.
 At power-on, the I/Os are configured as inputs.
 The system master can enable the I/Os as either inputs or outputs by writing to the I/O configuration register bits.
 The data for each input or output is kept in the corresponding Input or output register.
 The polarity of the Input Port register can be inverted with the Polarity Inversion register.
 All registers can be read by the system master.
+The system master can reset the RS29539 in the event of a time-out or other improper operation by asserting a low in the $\overline{\text{RESET}}$ input.
+The power-on reset puts the registers in their default state and initializes the I2C-SMBus state machine.
+Asserting $\overline{\text{RESET}}$ causes the same reset-initialization to occur without depowering the part.

-The RS29535 open-drain interrupt ($\overline{\text{INT}}$) output is activated when any input state differs from its corresponding Input Port register state and is used to indicate to the system master that an input state has changed.
+The RS29539 open-drain interrupt (INT) output is activated when any input state differs from its corresponding Input Port register state and is used to indicate to the system master that an input state has changed.

 $\overline{\text{INT}}$ can be connected to the interrupt input of a microcontroller.
 By sending an interrupt signal on this line, the remote I/O can inform the microcontroller if there is incoming data on its ports without having to communicate via the I2C bus.
-Thus, the RS29535 can remain a simple slave device.
+Thus, the RS29539 can remain a simple slave device.